claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Cognito Sync**: Sync user data accross all devices
 ## Amazon Detective
 Amazon Detective analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs).
 More powerful than **GuardDuty, Macie, and Security Hub.**
-## Directory Service
+## Directory Services
 A directory service  that maps the names of network resources to their network addresses.
 A directory service is shared information infrastructure for locating, managing, administering and organizing resources.

 **Well known services:**
 - Domain Name Service (DNS), Microsoft Active Directory, Apache Directory Server, Oracle Internet Directory, Open LDAP, CLoud Identity, JumpCloud

-**AWS Directory service**: provides multiple ways to use Microsoft Active Directory.
+**AWS Directory service**s: provides multiple ways to use Microsoft Active Directory.
+- **AWS Managed Microsoft AD**: A full feature managed version of MS active directory
-- Simple AD: Not available for all the regions.  powered by Sambda.
+- **Simple AD**: Not available for all the regions.  powered by Sambda.
-- AD Connector: a proxy service to connect your existing on-premise AD Directory
+- **AD Connector**: a proxy service to connect your existing on-premise AD Directory
-- AWS Managed Microsoft AD: A full feature managed version of MS active directory
-- Amazon Cognito
 ## Secret Manager
 Store and rotate automatically database credentials.
 Enforce encryption at rest by using KMS.
 It as a cost.
 For credential access monitor you can use Cloud Trail.